cpfaff/rbefdata_paper/paper/rbefdata.md

 There is a growing demand to use and reuse available data, which puts much pressure on the development of software solutions that help researchers not only to find but also to effectively reuse data.
-In ecology especially the integration of small and heterogeneous data seems promising, as it can be integrated into a wider context to answer questions on a broader temporal and spatial scale (cite xxx).
-But particulary domains like ecology that have a high degree of interdisciplinary interactions which also results in a heterogeneity in methods and data are challenging in terms of developing data management tools.
+In ecology especially the integration of small and often heterogeneous data seems promising.
+It potentiially can be integrated into a wider context to answer questions on a broader temporal and spatial scale (cite xxx).
+But particulary domains like ecology are challenging in terms of data management as they show a high degree of interdisciplinary interactions which also results in heterogeneity in methods and data.

 The software combination of `rbefdata` and `BEFdata` provides solutions to different aspects of the data life cycle.
 While the `BEFdata` portal covers